-- 3.1.1 There shall be an effective means of consultation between the Queensland Fire and Rescue Service and its employees and Unions on all matters of mutual interest and concern, irrespective of whether the matters are likely to give rise to dispute.
-Particular attention shall be given to both formal and informal means of consultation and information sharing between management and employees. - 3.1.2 Failure to observe this fundamental principle of consultation would be contrary to the intention of this procedure. - 3.1.3 The objectives of the procedure are to: - (a) promote the prompt resolution of grievances by consultation, co-operation and discussion; - (b) reduce the level of disputation; and - (c) promote efficiency, effectiveness and equity in the workplace. - 3.1.4 The relevant Union shall notify the Commissioner in writing of its duly accredited delegates at all levels. - 3.1.5 This procedure applies to all industrial matters within the meaning of the Act. - Stage 1 In the first instance, an employee shall inform such employee's immediate supervisor of a claim or the existence of a grievance in writing and they shall attempt to resolve the matter.
-It is recognised that an employee may wish to exercise the right to consult such employee's Union representative during the course of Stage 1. - Stage 2 If the claim or grievance remains unresolved, the employee or the local Union representative on the employee's behalf shall refer the matter to the next in line manager.
-The manager will consult with the parties.
-The employee may exercise the right to consult or be represented by such employee's Union representative during the course of Stage 2. - Stage 3 If the claim or grievance remains unresolved, the employee or the Union on the employee's behalf, shall refer the matter to the next in line manager (where applicable).
-The manager will consult with the parties.
-The employee may exercise the right to consult or be represented by such employee's Union representative during the course of Stage 3.
+3.1.1 There shall be an effective means of consultation between the Queensland Fire and Rescue Service and its employees and Unions on all matters of mutual interest and concern, irrespective of whether the matters are likely to give rise to dispute.
+Particular attention shall be given to both formal and informal means of consultation and information sharing between management and employees.
+3.1.2 Failure to observe this fundamental principle of consultation would be contrary to the intention of this procedure.
+3.1.3 The objectives of the procedure are to: (a) promote the prompt resolution of grievances by consultation, co-operation and discussion; (b) reduce the level of disputation; and (c) promote efficiency, effectiveness and equity in the workplace.
+3.1.4 The relevant Union shall notify the Commissioner in writing of its duly accredited delegates at all levels.
+3.1.5 This procedure applies to all industrial matters within the meaning of the Act.
+Stage 1 - In the first instance, an employee shall inform such employee's immediate supervisor of a claim or the existence of a grievance in writing and they shall attempt to resolve the matter.
+It is recognised that an employee may wish to exercise the right to consult such employee's Union representative during the course of Stage 1.
+Retain with change of QFES name 3.1.1 There shall be an effective means of consultation between the Queensland Fire and Emergency Service and its employees and Unions on all matters of mutual interest and concern, irrespective of where the matters are likely to give rise to dispute. representative during the course of Stage 1.

-- Stage 4 If the grievance is still unresolved, the manager will advise the Commissioner and the aggrieved employee may submit the matter in writing to the Commissioner if such employee wishes to pursue the matter further.
-If desired by either party, the matter shall also be notified to the Union. - 3.1.6 The procedure is to be completed in accordance with the following time frames unless the parties agree otherwise: - (a) Stage 1 Discussions should take place between the employee and such employee's supervisor within 48 hours and the procedure shall not extend beyond 7 days. - (b) Stage 2 Not to exceed 7 days. - (c) Stage 3 Not to exceed 7 days. - (d) Stage 4 Not to exceed 7 days (except where Stage 3 is not applicable in which case the period is not to exceed 14 days). - 3.1.7 If the matter is still unable to be resolved, the parties may seek the assistance of the Commission. - 3.1.8 Until the dispute or grievance is determined (and except when a bona fide safety issue is involved), work shall continue in accordance with normal operational procedures existing before the emergence of the dispute or grievance.
-No party shall be prejudiced as to the final settlement by the continuation of work.
+The employee may exercise the right to consult or

+be represented by such employee's Union

+representative during the course of Stage 2.

+Stage 3 - If the claim or grievance remains

+unresolved, the employee or the Union on the

+employee's behalf, shall refer the matter to the next

+in line manager (where applicable).
+The manager

+will consult with the parties.

+The employee may exercise the right to consult or

+be represented by such employee's Union

+representative during the course of Stage 3.

+Stage 4 - If the grievance is still unresolved, the

+manager will advise the Commissioner and the

+aggrieved employee may submit the matter in

+writing to the Commissioner if such employee

+wishes to pursue the matter further.
+If desired by

+either party, the matter shall also be notified to the

+Union.

+3.1.6 The procedure is to be completed in

+accordance with the following time frames unless

+the parties agree otherwise:

+(a) Stage 1 - Discussions should take place between

+the employee and such employee's supervisor

+within 48 hours and the procedure shall not extend

+beyond 7 days.

+(b) Stage 2 - Not to exceed 7 days.

+(c) Stage 3 - Not to exceed 7 days.

+(d) Stage 4 - Not to exceed 7 days (except where

+Stage 3 is not applicable in which case the period is

+not to exceed 14 days).

+3.1.7 If the matter is still unable to be resolved, the

+parties may seek the assistance of the Commission.

+3.1.8 Until the dispute or grievance is determined

+(and except when a bona fide safety issue is

+involved), work shall continue in accordance with